wavefrontHQ/docs/pages/doc/opentelemetry_metrics.md

 title: OpenTelemetry Metrics Data
 tags: [tracing]
 permalink: opentelemetry_metrics.html
-summary: Learn how to send data your OpenTelemetry metrics and traces to Tanzu Observability.
+summary: Learn how to send trace data from your application that uses OpenTelemetry to Tanzu Observability.
 ---

-{% include warning.html content="This document is work in progress!" %}

 OpenTracing and OpenCensus merged to form OpenTelemetry.
 OpenTelemetry provides a single set of APIs, libraries, agents, and collector services to capture distributed traces, metrics, and logs from your application.
-If your application uses OpenTelemetry, you can configure the application to send metrics to Tanzu Observability by Wavefront as explained below:
+If your application uses OpenTelemetry, you can configure the application to send metrics to Tanzu Observability by Wavefront.

-## Send Metrics Data to Tanzu Observability
+## Send Metrics Data

 Metrics data includes time series, counters, and histograms.
 You use the OpenTelemetry Collector and the Wavefront proxy.
-Once the data is in Tanzu Observability, you can use charts and dashboards to visualize the data and create alerts.
+When the data is in Tanzu Observability, you can use charts and dashboards to visualize the data and create alerts.

 Here's how it works:
 ![tThe diagram shows how the data flows from an application to OpenTelemetry collector, which has the OpenTelemetry exporter, to the wavefront proxy, which has the OpenTelemetry receiver, and finally to Tanzu Observability.](images/opentelemetry_collector_metrics.png)

-Follow these steps:
+Follow these steps to send data to Tanzu Observability:

 1. [Install the Wavefront Proxy](proxies_installing.html).
     {{site.data.alerts.note}}